wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/5-exercise-create-custom-teams-channel-tab.md

 microsoftTeams.registerOnThemeChangeHandler(this.updateTheme);
 ```

 This code registers an event handler to update the component's theme to match the theme of the current Microsoft Teams client when this page is loaded as a tab.
-Update this line to call the new handler in the following line to register another handler to update the Stardust library theme:
+Update this line to call the new handler in the following line to register another handler to update the Stardust library theme.

 ```ts
 microsoftTeams.registerOnThemeChangeHandler(this.updateStardustTheme);